meetrajesh/letterpress/README.md

    define('DBNAME', 'letterpress');
    </pre>

-1. Replace your database credentials above if different from above.
+1. Replace your database credentials if different from the constants above.

 1. Navigate to http://localhost/letterpress on your browser.
 If everything was set up properly, the game should load successfully.
 If not, ping me at